Marietta City Schools

 Skills, Knowledge, Abilities:

-Applicants are asked to request a minimum of three (3) confidentially submitted electronic reference surveys via the online application process and provide copies of all content assessment results (GACE, Praxis II or other tests required for teacher certification), valid teaching certificates and college transcripts so that the Hi-Q status can be confirmed.
+Applicants are asked to request a minimum of three (3) confidentially submitted electronic reference surveys via the online application process and provide copies of all content assessment results (GACE, Praxis II, or other tests required for teacher certification), valid teaching certificates, and college transcripts so that the Hi-Q status can be confirmed.

 The Board of Education of the City of Marietta does not discriminate on the basis of race, color, religion, national origin, age, disability, or gender in its employment practices, student programs and dealings with the public.